eser/laroux.js/README.md

 ### Installation
-Download [laroux.min.js](https://raw.githubusercontent.com/larukedi/laroux.js/master/dist/laroux.min.js) and [laroux.min.css](https://raw.githubusercontent.com/larukedi/laroux.js/master/dist/laroux.min.css), and include them in your web project.
+Download the latest version for [releases page](https://github.com/larukedi/laroux.js/releases), and include `laroux.min.js` and `laroux.min.css` in your web project.

 ### Sample Usage